How to Shear a Sheep with Best Tips for Beginners

-However, this work isn’t for everybody.
-It’s labor-intensive.
-If you find that your back is suffering after every shearing season, or if the number of sheep on your small farm has grown beyond your control, it might be a good idea to hire a professional sheep shearer.
-They are surprisingly cost-effective and generally charge per head of sheep.
+This work isn’t for everybody.
+If you find that your back is suffering after every shearing season, or if the number of sheep on your small farm has grown beyond your ability, hire a professional sheep shearer.

 Consider the Wool Quality

 If you are a beginner and have no experience shearing sheep, you should consider if you want to sell the wool.
-Merino and Rambouillet sheep produce some of the most desirable wool.
+Merino sheep and Rambouillet sheep produce some of the most desirable wool.
 Other breeds with desirable wool are Blue Faced Leicester, Corriedale, Debouillet and Corno.

 If you have different sheep breeds on your farm, you may want to begin and practice on sheep with less desirable wool.